chrishoermann/zod-prisma-types/Readme.md

 }
 ```

-This generator only creates an `index.ts` file in the specified output folder that contains all relevant zod schemas.
+This generator only creates a single `index.ts` file in the specified output folder.
+This file contains all the created schemas - similar to `prisma-client` `index.d.ts`

-> This design decesion was made because in ts-morph it is more efficient to create a single file and write a bunch of statements at once than creating multiple files where only a few statements are added.
-It can also be beneficial speedwise for big prisma schemas.
-Another point is that it makes the codebase of the generator more managable (...no need to create imports, simpler structure of the files) and it makes it simple to reexport all the types at once e.g. for use in the frontend (react-hook-form validation, ...).
+This design decesion was made because in ts-morph it is more efficient to create a single file and write a bunch of statements at once than creating multiple files where only a few statements are added.
+This can be beneficial for generating big prisma schemas.
+Another point is that it makes the codebase of the generator more managable (...no need to create imports, simpler structure of the files) and it makes it simpler to reexport all the types at once e.g. for use in the frontend (react-hook-form validation, ...).

 ## Generator options